Nobuo Uematsu: Freelancer (2004–present)

 Uematsu appeared five times in the top 20 of the annual Classic FM Hall of Fame.
 In 2012, "Aerith's Theme", written by Uematsu for Final Fantasy VII, was voted into the number 16 position in the annual Classic FM (UK) "Hall of Fame" top 300 chart.
 This was accompanied by "Dancing Mad" and "To Zanarkand".
 It was the first time that a piece of music written for a video game had appeared in the chart.
 In 2013, music from the Final Fantasy series received even greater support and was voted into the third position on the Classic FM Hall of Fame.
 Uematsu and his Final Fantasy music subsequently appeared at number seven in 2014, number nine in 2015, and number 17 in 2016.

-In September 2018, Uematsu announced that he would take the remainder of the year off from touring and postponed his projects in order to recover from an unspecified illness.
-Uematsu returned to compose the main theme for Final Fantasy VII Remake in 2020.
-Sakaguchi said that Uematsu's work on 2021's Fantasian could be his last major game score due to health issues.
-In December 2022, Uematsu said his break in 2018 had been due to fatigue from overworking and subsequent hospitalization.
-During his hiatus he had been working with synthesizer-based recordings, live performances with various musicians, and writing stories for voice actors.